-Graduate Certificates in Technical Communication
+Graduate Certificate in Technical Communication

-The Graduate Certificates in Technical Communication are online programs that prepare students for a variety of positions in technical communication.
+The Graduate Certificate in Technical Communication is an online program that prepare students for a variety of positions in technical communication.
 They also help current technical communicators and information developers update and expand their knowledge and skills, enabling them to move ahead in their profession.

 Admissions criteria for the basic online certificate is the same as for the master's degree program, except that certificate applicants are not required to take the GRE.
-Certificate students take online versions of the following three courses:
+Certificate students take the following three required courses:

 IDC 6001 Professional Practices of Communication

 IDC 6002 Information Design

-IDC 6030 Foundations of Graphics
+IDC 6030 Visual Design Strategy

-Basic certificate students then take 3 other courses offered online in any given semester(s).
+Certificate students then take 3 other courses offered online in any given semester(s).

 Students completing the basic certificate program may apply for admission to the master's program without taking the GRE.
 They will need to submit a portfolio of work completed in the certificate program, which will be reviewed by the admissions committee.
 Completing the basic certificate program does not guarantee admission to the program.
-Graduates of the basic certificate program who are accepted into the master's program may count the six courses they have completed [18 credits] toward the ms degree.
+Graduates of the basic certificate program who are accepted into the master's program may count the six courses they have completed (18 credits) toward the MS degree.